Tom's Guide Verdict

 How fast is Privado VPN?

-At the time of testing, PrivadoVPN had yet to introduce the WireGuard protocol.
-This time around, then, we looked at the performance of its OpenVPN and IKEv2 protocols, utilising a number of benchmarking services and running the test five times on our baseline connection, and then five times through each protocol.
-This was then repeated at a later time of day to get a better idea of its overall consistency.
+We looked at the performance of PrivadoVPN's WireGuard and OpenVPN protocols, utilising a number of benchmarking services and running the test five times on our 1Gbps baseline connection, and then five times through each protocol.
+This was then repeated again later in the day to get a better idea of its overall consistency.

-When testing PrivadoVPN on OpenVPN, speeds were fairly underwhelming, scoring between 160-180Mbps.
-While you'll be able to easily stream and browse with little issue, this massively underdelivers compared to even the average results of Hotspot Shield (400-410Mbps) and Private Internet Access (430Mbps).
+When testing PrivadoVPN on OpenVPN, speeds were fairly underwhelming, delivering between 160-170Mbps.
+While you'll be able to easily stream and browse with little issue, that falls pretty far short of the competition with most others hitting 300Mbps and CyberGhost, Hide.me, Mullvad and ProtonVPN all topping 400Mbps.